powshayneAI/ai-case-study/README.md

 > "We started the company because we want too get this technology in the hands of everybody on Earth, a billion peoople can invent a billion use cases," Noam Shazeer, CEO at Character.AI, told Reuters.

-In a list of provided statistics, there was a huge gap between time per visit for character.AI when coompared to other AI websites.
-In February of 2023, character.AI averaged 25.4 minutes per visit, compared to ChatGPT's 8.4 minutes per visit.
+In a list of provided statistics, there was a huge gap between time per visit for Character.AI when coompared to other AI websites.
+In February of 2023, Character.AI averaged 25.4 minutes per visit, compared to ChatGPT's 8.4 minutes per visit.

-In fact, Character.ai has had a higher average number of minutes per visit than some of the top websites worldwide. holdiing a difference of 5.1 minutes per visit average when coompared to Youtube(20.3) in February of 2023.
+In fact, Character.AI has had a higher average number of minutes per visit than some of the top websites worldwide. holdiing a difference of 5.1 minutes per visit average when coompared to Youtube(20.3) in February of 2023.

 ### Recommendations
-From the research deducted, I have to admit that it is difficult for me to pinpoint any categories that character.AI is lacking.
+From the research deducted, I have to admit that it is difficult for me to pinpoint any categories that Character.AI is lacking.

 Of course, if some of the updates that had come out in the past 2 years hadn't come out, I would have reccomended adding some of those functionalities in the future.

-Instead, I have reccomendations for those different capabilities of character.AI.
+Instead, I have reccomendations for those different capabilities of Character.AI.

 ##### Groupchat
 The first reccomendation that I have for Character is to make it so you can utilize the group chat function on the web browser counterpart of Character.
 We already have the group chat mode on the app, so I don't know if it will be too difficult to do such a thing.